Super Images -- A New 2D Perspective on 3D Medical Imaging Analysis: Conclusion

 \section{Conclusion}

-DL is gaining more and more audience in the medical imaging research.
-In its image segmentation task, we oftentimes deal with volumetric data.
-3D networks, such as 3D U-Net and its variations, have been extensively studied, explored, and improved before specifically for this task.
-Their performance in most of the tasks are indeed impressive.
-In this work, we analyzed a new perspective to working with volumetric data.
-In the HECKTOR dataset, a simple 2D U-Net on SIs can achieve results comparable to so-claimed more powerful 3D U-Net results.
-Similarly, in the atrial segmentation dataset, the approach shows a promising potential, especially when it is powered with additional preprocessing techniques.
-We believe that there is a potential for this new perspective to dealing with 3D medical data to reach the state-of-the-art.
-It can be achieved with further preprocessing, using more powerful 2D networks, such as transformers or deeper CNNs, and self-supervised learning.
-We will look into these aspects to using super images in the future.
+In this work, we present a 2D DL method which can efficiently process 3D data, reducing the model complexity by around three times and still reaching similar or even better performance.
+In the HECKTOR dataset, simple 2D models on SIs can achieve results comparable to more powerful 3D U-Net results with much less complexity.
+Similarly, in the atrial segmentation dataset, the approach shows promising potential, primarily when it is powered with additional preprocessing techniques.
+We believe there is a potential for this new method of handling the 3D medical data to reach the state-of-the-art with much less complexity, making it easier to deploy the models in real world medical applications.